YcZhangSing/AMD/README.md

 ## Data

-Our dataset now is avaliable at [kaggle](https://www.kaggle.com/datasets/yaxiongwang/mdsm-dataset-under-review/data).
+Our MDSM dataset now is avaliable at [kaggle](https://www.kaggle.com/datasets/yaxiongwang/mdsm-dataset-under-review/data).
+And the DGM4 dataset is avaliable at [DGM4](https://huggingface.co/datasets/rshaojimmy/DGM4)

 You can also prepare your training or inference data like: